 The College will be open for classes and/or clinical experience according to the class schedule unless an emergency or inclement weather warrants closing the College or postponing the beginning of the class and/or clinical experience time.
-If any of these situations arise, the College will notify students via email and the College website.
+If any of these situations arise, the College will notify students via the RAVE alert system, social media, and the College website.
 Local radio and television stations with a closing or delay announcement will be contacted.
 In the absence of any announcement, the College is open and students are expected to attend.
 Since the College serves a large geographic area, students are expected to exercise their own judgment when hazardous conditions exist in their own areas.